sarath-menon/lane_detection/README.md

 # lane_detection
-Lane detection code for the Mahindra Autonomous code project.
+ROS bases Lane detection code for the Mahindra Autonomous code project.
 This repository is inspired by https://github.com/FrenkT/LaneTracking.
 The sample video can be downloaded from https://drive.google.com/open?id=15pWD7tbbDhYkAhP9FU1Wm_rA0oz-E9Xw.
 Put it in the lane_detection directory

  ## Installation
  ```